chznbaum/mernmom/_posts/2016-10-26-how-to-build-a-twitter-bot-in-nodejs-part-1.markdown

 When you're ready to start piecing this bot together, go ahead to Part 2.
 In the meantime, feel free to get familiar with the Twitter API module we're using, [Twit](https://github.com/ttezel/twit).

 Questions?
-Ask them on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F10%2F26%2Fhow-to-build-a-twitter-bot-in-nodejs-part-1.html).
-Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.
+Ask them in the comments!